Reparata and the Delrons: 1962–1965: Early years

-1965-1969: Classic line-up, success in Europe
+1965–1969: Classic line-up, success in Europe

 When Reparata and the Delrons signed with RCA in 1965, new members were needed.
 Original member Nanette Licari was brought back.
 "I Can Tell", the first single for RCA needed a third vocalist, and although it has been reported that Lesley Gore sang on the track, it was actually session singer Lesley Miller, while Gore recorded her own version of the song.
 18-year-old Lorraine Mazzola was soon recruited to join the group.

-This line-up of Aiese, Licari and Mazzola became the group's best-known and most prolific, although ironically they never released an album and none of their dozen singles ever made the US national charts.
+This line-up of Aiese, Licari, and Mazzola became the group's best-known and most prolific, although ironically they never released an album and none of their dozen singles ever made the US national charts.
 Their 1967 release "It's Waiting There For You" became a minor hit in Colorado Springs, Colorado, with airplay on KYSN, 1460-AM.
 After several unsuccessful releases in a style similar to the Shangri-Las, including Jeff Barry's "I'm Nobody's Baby Now," and "I Can Hear the Rain" which featured the then-unknown Melba Moore, the group moved again to Mala Records.

 In 1968, they released the up-tempo "Captain of Your Ship", co-written by Kenny Young.
-Although the song missed the U.S. national charts, it became their biggest ever hit when it made #13 in the UK Singles Chart, and the group toured there.
+Although the song missed the U.S. national charts, it became their biggest ever hit when it made number 13 in the UK Singles Chart, and the group toured there.
 The trio's backing group on this tour was Clouds.
 "Saturday Night Didn't Happen" and "Weather Forecast" were also issued as singles, but did not repeat the success of "Captain of Your Ship".
 Young said of this period: '"They were responsible for me moving to England.
 I accompanied them to Top of the Pops...[and]...attended the reception for their hit single "Captain of Your Ship", along with John Lennon and Ringo at the Revolution Club in London.
 I met half the Beatles at our own reception...".